EduardoNGomes/EduardoNGomes/README.md

 Hello!
 I'm **Eduardo Gomes**, a software engineer from Brazil with a full-stack background and a growing focus on backend engineering with Go.

-I enjoy turning ideas into reliable software—from HTTP APIs and authentication flows to developer tools and external-service integrations.
+I enjoy turning ideas into reliable software from HTTP APIs and authentication flows to developer tools and external-service integrations.
 I care about clear boundaries, maintainable code, automated tests, and understanding the trade-offs behind technical decisions.

 - 🛠️ **Building:** Backend services and developer tools with Go
 - 🌱 **Improving:** Software architecture, application security, and distributed systems